Seating plan

 Tickets

-Considering the fact that ticket prices may go higher when it comes to matches like El Classico or later UEFA Champions League legs, StubHub is your handy tool to buy tickets in advance at the most reasonable price.
+Considering the fact that ticket prices may go higher when it comes to matches like El Classico or later UEFA Champions League legs, Viagogo is your handy tool to buy tickets in advance at the most reasonable price.
 Make sure you will get to one of the biggest matches featuring FC Barcelona with just a few clicks.

 Fans can also opt for the official ticketing service.
 If you decide to opt for this variant, please, note that tickets are mostly sold out.
 I recommend buying them 2-3 month before the matchday.